Bismarckturm Möhnesee

 Sauerland-Seen / Outdooractive POI / Bismarckturm Möhnesee

-The Bismarckturm is with 286 meters the highest elevation of the Haar between Soest and the Möhnetalsperre.
+At 286 meters, the Bismarckturm is the highest point on the Haar between Soest and the Möhnetalsperre dam.
 Two important historical roads cross here: the old postal route from Münster via Soest to Arnsberg (B229) and the old Haarweg in an east-west direction (B516).

 66093825